natesales/pathvector/docs/platforms/arista.md

 # Arista

-Wireframe can be run on Arista switches by installing a SWIX (Switch Extension) file.
-The [arista](https://github.com/natesales/wireframe/tree/main/arista) directory contains packaging configuration to build a SWIX bundle extension containing Wireframe, BIRD2, GoRTR, and bgpq4.
+Pathvector can run on Arista switches by installing a SWIX (Switch Extension) file.
+The SWIX bundle for each release contains Pathvector, BIRD2, GoRTR, and bgpq4.

 ## Installation